Analytify/wp-analytify/readme.txt

 == Frequently Asked Questions ==

-= How to Authenticate or Login to my Google Analytics Account ? =
+= How to Authenticate and Connect my Google Analytics Account in this plugin ? =

 Go to Analytify->settings and see the Authentication tab.
+There are two steps to follow there.

+In Step 1, You will enter your Google Console Project Credentials.
+Checkout the [tutorial](http://wp-analytify.com/google-api-tutorial) that how you can get your Keys.
+You can try the plugin with my keys by clicking on “Auto Populate following fields”.

+In Step 2 (Enter Access Code),

-Clicking on 'Click here to Authenticate' link will open a popup to Authenticate to your Google Analytics account.
+Clicking on 'Get Your Access Code' link will open a popup to Authenticate to your Google Analytics account.
 It will give you a access code.
-Copy that code and Paste it in 'Authentication' input box.
+Copy that code and Paste it in input box.
 Save it.

 = How to select GA profiles ? =